-Programming costs were approximately \$2.8 billion and \$2.6 billion for the three months ended March 31, 2018 and 2017, respectively, representing 40% of total operating costs and expenses for both time periods.
-Programming costs consist primarily of costs paid to programmers for basic, digital, premium, video on demand, and pay-per-view programming.
-The increase in programming costs is primarily a result of contractual rate adjustments, including renewals and increases in amounts paid for retransmission consents, higher expanded basic video package customers partly offset by one-time programming benefits during the three months ended March 31, 2018.
+Programming costs were approximately \$2.8 billion and \$2.6 billion, representing 41% and 40% of total operating costs and expenses for the three months ended June 30, 2018 and 2017, respectively, and \$5.6 billion and \$5.3 billion, representing 40% and 40% of total operating costs and expenses for the six months ended June 30, 2018 and 2017, respectively.
+Programming costs consist primarily of costs paid to programmers for basic, digital, premium, video on demand and pay-per-view programming.
+The increase in programming costs is primarily a result of contractual rate adjustments, including renewals and increases in amounts paid for retransmission consents, higher expanded basic video package customers partly offset by one-time programming benefits during the six months ended June 30, 2018.
 We expect programming expenses will continue to increase due to a variety of factors, including annual increases imposed by programmers with additional selling power as a result of media consolidation, increased demands by owners of broadcast stations for payment for retransmission consent or linking carriage of other services to retransmission consent, and additional programming, particularly new services.
 We have been unable to fully pass these increases on to our customers nor do we expect to be able to do so in the future without a potential loss of customers.

-Regulatory, connectivity and produced content increased \$35 million during the three months ended March 31, 2018 compared to the corresponding period in 2017 primarily due to the adoption of Accounting Standards Update 2014-09 as of the January 1, 2018, which results in the reclassification of expenses related to the amortization of up-front fees paid to market and serve customers who reside in MDUs that were recorded in depreciation and amortization expense in the prior-year period to regulatory, connectivity and produced content expenses, as well as higher regulatory fees related to higher video revenue.
+Regulatory, connectivity and produced content increased \$28 million and \$63 million during the three and six months ended June 30, 2018, respectively, compared to the corresponding periods in 2017 primarily due to the adoption of Accounting Standards Update 2014-09 as of January 1, 2018, which results in the reclassification of expenses related to the amortization of up-front fees paid to market and serve customers who reside in MDUs that were recorded in depreciation and amortization expense in the prior-year period to regulatory, connectivity and produced content expenses, as well as higher regulatory fees related to higher video revenue.
 For more information, see Note 15 to the accompanying consolidated financial statements contained in "Item 1.
 Financial Statements."

-Costs to service customers increased \$54 million during the three months ended March 31, 2018 compared to the corresponding period in 2017 primarily due to an increase in bad debt expense.
+Costs to service customers increased \$22 million and \$76 million during the three and six months ended June 30, 2018, respectively, compared to the corresponding periods in 2017 primarily due to an increase in bad debt expense.